tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   access_token = exchange_response['access_token']
   ```

 * Public tokens can be exchanged for access tokens.
-Access tokens are needed to be able to access account details such as transactions.
+Access tokens are needed to be able to access account details, such as transactions.
 The exchange serves as an additional round of security.
 The `client.Item.public_token.exchange()` function handles the exchange and returns an access token, item id, and request-id.
 The `client.Item.public_token.exchange()` function accepts one argument: the `public_token` returned in `create_tkn_response`.

   ![token_exchange.png](Images/token_exchange.png)